jmailey/frontend-technical-test/README.md

 <img width="1470" alt="image" src="https://github.com/jmailey/frontend-technical-test/assets/8898189/27bddd75-bca6-4d6d-a5d7-c0d609f2a6f5">

+## What has been done

+ - Added @testing-library/react-hooks and tested useData hook.

+ - Implemented getData function to fetch initial vehicle data > traverse vehicles returned for apiUrls > fetch apiUrls > check for rejected request and invalid values > merge media array from initial request into matching vehicle > return vehicles.

+ - Got all getData tests passing and added new ones to cover media merging

+ - Created Vehicle Component and Tests - handling media being present or not

+ - Vehicle images are handled with srcSet, 1/1 images will be rendered before 768px and 16 / 9 images will be rendered after 768px.

+ - Added test to vehicles list to test correct amount of children are rendered.

+ - Tested all functions in helper.js

+ - Styled Layout and Vehicle component using BEM naming conventions.

+## Coverage Report

+## Lighthouse score

 ## System requirements
 You’ll want to ensure you have the following already installed on your local machine before getting started with the test: